 Please see the opinion from Mississippi Republican Party v.
 Musgrove, 3:02cv1578WS (S.D.
 Miss.
-October 21, 2002) on pages 45-46 of this packet.
-The Mississippi Supreme Court issued its Order on December 12, 2019 making amendment to Canon 5.
-In that Order the Court references the Musgrove Opinion.
+October 21, 2002) included in this packet.
+The Mississippi Supreme Court issued its Order on December 12, 2019 making amendments to Canon 5.
+In that Order the Court references the Musgrove Opinion, Republican Party v.
+Minnesota v.
+White, 536 U.S. 765 (2002), and Republican Party of Minnesota v.
+White, 416 F. 3d 738, 155-166 (8th Cir.
+2005), and the Court acknowledged that certain provisions of Section 23-15-976 were rendered unconstitutional.
+Please refer to Miss.
+Supreme Court Order No. 89-R-99013-SCT and the Musgrove Opinion for the judicially stricken provisions.

-- § 23-15-977.
-Filing of intent to be candidate and fees by candidates for judicial office; notification of county commissioners of filings; procedures to be followed if there is only one candidate who becomes disqualified from holding judicial office after filing deadline. - (1) Except as otherwise provided in this section, all candidates for judicial office as defined in Section 23-15-975 of this subarticle shall file their intent to be a candidate with the proper officials not later than 5:00 p.m. on the first Friday after the first Monday in May before the general election for judicial office and shall pay to the proper officials the following amounts: - (a) Candidates for Supreme Court judge and Court of Appeals, the sum of Two Hundred Dollars (\$ 200.00). - (b) Candidates for circuit judge and chancellor, the sum of One Hundred Dollars (\$ 100.00). - (c) Candidates for county judge and family court judge, the sum of Fifteen Dollars (\$ 15.00).
+§ 23-15-977.
+Filing of intent to be candidate and fees by candidates for judicial office; notification of county commissioners of filings; procedures to be followed if there is only one candidate who becomes disqualified from holding judicial office after filing deadline.

+- (1) Except as otherwise provided in this section, all candidates for judicial office as defined in Section 23-15-975 of this subarticle shall file their intent to be a candidate with the proper officials and pay the proper assessment by not later than 5:00 p.m. on February 1 of the year in which the general election for the judicial office is held.
+If February 1 occurs on a Saturday, Sunday or legal holiday, candidates shall file their intent to be a candidate and pay the proper assessment by 5:00 p.m. on the business day immediately following the Saturday, Sunday or legal holiday.
+Candidates shall pay to the proper officials the following amounts: - (a) Candidates for Supreme Court justice and Court of Appeals judge, the sum of Two Hundred Dollars (\$200.00). - (b) Candidates for circuit judge and chancellor, the sum of One Hundred Dollars (\$100.00). - (c) Candidates for county judge and family court judge, the sum of Fifteen Dollars (\$15.00).